za3k/qr-backup/docs/FAQ.md

 - Paperbak is focused around shoving the most data on paper possible (with some nice extras). qr-backup is focused on easy restore that actually works (with some nice extras).
 - I'm not super clear if Paperback actually/still works end to end (haven't tested it firsthand, because no Windows).
 I'll check if I can get cyphar to work on Linux.
 It would definitely be a good second tool, I'd probably use both.
 - Paperbak is designed to want a high-quality scanner (3x print dpi). qr-backup can use a webcam, sucky scanner, or whatever else that can read QR codes with a little hacking.
-- At a best estimate, default settings are 300X more data per page on Paperbak.
-Even at more aggressive qr-backup settings, I bet that's 10-30X.
-Part of this is QR--most of it is needing a really good scanner (aside from quality, webcams have focus length and stability issues, and I'm not sure zbar is that great).
+- At a best estimate, with default settings, Paperbak stores 300KB/page, and qr-backup stores 3KB/page.
+Most of this is Paperbak requiring a good scanner, and qr-backup requiring an average webcam.
+QR, zbar, and qr-backup inefficiencies also contribute some.
 - Paperbak uses a proprietary format, and needs Paperbak to restore. qr-backup uses an esoteric mix of existing formats like QR and gzip, and can be restored with a bash oneliner of standard linux tools.
 - Paperbak uses reed-solomon coding, so you can lose part of the page(s) and still restore.
 This isn't implemented in qr-backup yet.
 - Both support compression.
-- Paperbak offers encryption.
-This isn't implemented in qr-backup yet.
+- Both support encryption.
 - qr-backup prints a bunch of human-readable info on the page explaining what it is and how to restore.
 Paperbak optionally prints a little of this (mostly the file name, size, and date)
 - Both are black-and-white only
-- qr-backup is designed to someday work as an easy app on phones, because it's based around digital cameras instead of scanners.
-It wouldn't be possible or useful to do this with paperbak.
+- qr-backup is designed to someday work as an easy app on phones.
+It wouldn't be possible or useful to do this with paperbak, because it requires a scanner.
 - qr-backup is maintained (well, as of writing this FAQ answer, at least!)

 ## What other paper backup projects exist?